 Rating out of 10 – 4

 Do you use Dry Shampoo?
-What’s your favourite brands?
+What are your favourite brands?